mdanshin/DMSOutlookAutoArchive/README.md

 .\DMSOAA.ps1 -Accounts
 ```

-You will see all mailboxes and datafiles coYou will see all connected mailboxes and data files.
+You will see all connected mailboxes and data files.

-Finally, edit the configuration file `config.xml`.
+Finally, edit the configuration file `config.xml`.Use the information you received before.
 Then run the script without any parameters.

 ## Example of the config.xml